 Chris: Nothingâs worse than when you go to a show and the band you love starts playing all new songs and you donât like any of them. [laughs]

+Mark: Yeah, that is never fun.
+You guys were Spin Magazineâs band of the day last week, has that helped you guys get maybe a different audience wind of the new album?
 Aaron: I hope so; itâs hard to say so far.
 I know there were people on our MySpace page that have seen it and have listened to the record because of it, so that is always a good thing.
 I guess this next tour we will tell a little bit more if that helps.

 Mark: I heard you guys were very happy with this album, even in the earlier stages, which album are you guys the most proud of?
 Chris: I would say this one. [laughs]

 Aaron: Iâm going to go with this one.